-The page where you can find out about upcoming booksales FMB groups have planned.
+The page where you can find out about the bookselling triumphs and other antics of the various groups in FMB.
 Send your text and photos to boraxwoman-exlibris(at)yahoo.co.uk (the '(at)' is an anti-spam device - change it to '@' to use address).
-Please note that the old email address "firstname.lastname@example.org" hasn't worked since the big TalkTalk hack, despite repeated e-mail conversations with the TalTalk "help" line.
+Please note that the old email address "email@example.com" hasn't worked since the big TalkTalk hack, despite repeated e-mail conversations with the TalTalk "help" line.

 Face book users: once you are logged in you can: